 Providing Written Orientation Information

 All of the employment orientation information must also be given to the employee in writing.

 Students and Nonstudents

 Use printed copies of all the documents indicated on the orientation checklist to provide this information to student and nonstudent employees.

 Any change to the conditions of employment must also be written and provided to the temporary employee.

 The employee reports hours worked or period activity pay on their Time Entry Calendar in Workday.
 See the Workday Time and Absence Enter and Correct Time reference guide.

 Encourage temporary employees to direct deposit their paychecks.
 The employee manages their preferred payment methods in Workday.
 (See BPPM 55.50 and the Workday Staffing New Hire Onboarding reference guide.)

 Employing units must monitor the number of pieces and hours worked in order to comply with temporary employment regulations.
 The employee may not exceed employment limitations.
 The employer must terminate the employee’s work when hour limits have been met (see BPPM 60.26).

-The total hours the nonstudent temporary employee worked since the employee’s Monitoring Begin Date (excluding overtime) are reported to the employee on the employee’s earnings statement or pay stub.
+The total hours the nonstudent temporary employee worked since the employee’s begin date (excluding overtime) are reported to the employee on the employee’s earnings statement or pay stub.